Non-van der Waals Heterostructures

 \section{Abstract}

-Beyond the study of individual materials, their interfaces and arising functionality are crucial enablers of fundamental science and technological applications.
-Recently, the arena of two-dimensional (2D) materials was extended to so-called non-van der Waals (non-vdW) compounds derived from strongly bonded non-layered bulk crystals.
-These nanosystems with their active surfaces complement now -- through their chemically bonded heterostructure (HS) interfaces -- the established space of weakly interacting vdW HSs.
-Here, we study a wide range of 55 candidate non-vdW HSs with autonomous density functional calculations and find that the resulting interfacial chemical hybridization and bonding is \emph{the} key factor determining their electronic and magnetic properties.
-It gives rise to the formation of hybrid interface bands, strong magnetic coupling, and substantial electronic as well as magnetic moir{\'e} surface property modulations upon twisting.
-Our work thus provides a significant step towards charting the new interface class of non-vdW HSs.
+Beyond the study of individual materials, their interfaces and arising functionality are crucial enablers of fundamental science and technological {progress}.
+Recently, the arena of two-dimensional (2D) materials was extended to so-called non-van der Waals (non-vdW) compounds derived from strongly bonded non-layered bulk crystals. {These nanosystems have advantageous active surfaces and thus {now complement}} -- through their chemically bonded heterostructure (HS) interfaces -- the established space of weakly interacting vdW HSs.
+Here, we study a wide range of 55 candidate non-vdW HSs with {extensive} density functional calculations and find that the resulting interfacial chemical hybridization and bonding is the key factor determining their electronic and magnetic properties.
+It gives rise to the formation of {unique hybrid interface bands}, strong magnetic coupling, and substantial electronic as well as magnetic moir{\'e} surface property modulations upon twisting.
+Our work thus provides a {valuable platform for} charting the new interface class of non-vdW HSs.